 Giardiasis symptoms vary from asymptomatic passage of cysts to acute self-limiting diarrhoea or chronic diarrhoea.
-Growth retardation in children has been well described.
+Association with growth restriction in children has been well described.

 Diagnosis is by detection of cysts or trophozoites in a stool sample.

-Metronidazole or tinidazole is recommended as first-line treatment.
+Tinidazole or metronidazole is recommended as first-line treatment.

 Transmission is via the faecal-oral route.
 Personal hygiene is key to prevention.

 Giardiasis is an enteric infection caused by a eukaryotic, flagellated, binucleated protozoan parasite called Giardia lamblia.
 First described in 1681, it is a major cause of diarrhoeal disease in human beings and other mammals.
-Children may present with weight loss and failure to thrive due to malabsorption.
+Children and immunocompromised hosts may present with weight loss and failure to thrive due to malabsorption.

 History and exam